🟫 K-12 Schools to Higher Education

 State affiliate of NEA representing educators through bargaining, legislative advocacy, and public action.

-Higher Education Access & Academic Freedom
+Higher Education Access and Academic Freedom

 American Association of University Professors (AAUP)